andiosika/Flatiron_Capstone/README.md

 |Technical | 'log', 'sync', 'error' , 'device'|
 |Billing Terms| 'free', 'trial', 'pay', 'subscription'|
 |Ease of Use | 'alarm', 'easy', 'nope', 'friendly'|

+Technical issues were the main topic of discussion in the negative reviews.
+Issues with syncing devices along with logins were frequently discussed.
+Surprisingly - billing terms were close behind technical in one-star reviews.
+Users main complaints were being billed after a free trial or having issues with how they were being charged.
+Ease of use came up again in the negative reivews, underlining the point that this is important to users.

 An interactive tool to visualize the topics can be found in this repo under htmls/neg_vis.htmls